How Much Does Hair Dyeing Cost?

 At A Salon

-If you go to a professional, which is recommended for this type of hair transformation, the whole process may take 4-6 hours and might need to be broken up over the course of two days.
+If you consult a professional, which is recommended for this type of hair transformation, the entire process may take 4-6 hours and may need to be broken up over the course of two days.

 Total salon cost: $220-450